The DevOps engineer's handbookThe DevOps engineer's handbook

 Continuous Delivery capabilities

-There are 7 capabilities your organization needs for a successful Continuous Delivery adoption.
+Specifically, there are 7 capabilities needed for a successful adoption:

 1. Continuous Integration (CI)